marmishaw14/marmishaw14/README.md

 I'm also exploring full-stack observability and gaining more experience with DevOps and homelabbing.

-Seeking Fall 2026 SWE Internships
+Seeking Fall 2026 Internship/Winter 2027 Co-op for SWE, Data Engineering, DevOps, etc.

 Incoming IT Business Analyst Summer Student @ MBLL